James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 1. **The stack (inputin_in) is a real crosstalk win.** crosstalk oracle +0.031 over plain DGLSS++ (0.245 vs 0.214), crosstalk naive +0.123 (0.241 vs 0.118), and the
-   crosstalk HDC decode 0.258 vs plain's ~0.10-0.12 — the strongest crosstalk numbers in the whole family.
+    crosstalk HDC decode 0.258 vs plain's ~0.10-0.12, the strongest crosstalk numbers in the whole family.
 The covariate-shift fix at both levels (input + internal) genuinely helps crosstalk, whose failure was always statistics-like.
 2. **Fog regresses on the oracle** (inputin -0.051, inputin_in -0.025), though the
    zero-shot and naive IMPROVE (inputin_in fog zs 0.132 vs 0.068, naive 0.119 vs
    0.089).
 The fog oracle drop is dominated by car (0.216 -> 0.130 inputin, -> 0.094
    stack) and road (0.517 -> 0.372).
-Fog's recoverable structure is NOT statistics- driven the way crosstalk's is — normalizing it away hurts the ceiling.
+Fog's recoverable structure is NOT statistics- driven the way crosstalk's is: normalizing it away hurts the ceiling.
 3. **This is the same fog-vs-crosstalk asymmetry seen throughout**: crosstalk is a statistics problem (covariate-shift fixes help), fog is a structure problem (normalization erases what little recoverable signal exists).
 The stack helps the